Raiden Tameemon

 Raiden Tameemon (雷電爲右衞門), born Seki Tarōkichi (January 1767 – 11 February, 1825), was a Japanese sumo wrestler from Tōmi, Nagano Prefecture.
-He is considered one of the greatest rikishi in history, although he was never promoted to yokozuna, as the title did not exist during the time of his life.
+He is considered one of the greatest rikishi in history, although he was never promoted to yokozuna.
 To date, he holds the record for best top division win ratio of all time.

 Early life

 Raiden was born to a farming family in a village in rural Shinano Province.
 He is said to have possessed great physical strength even in childhood.
-His father Hanemon, who enjoyed sumo as much as sake, allowed 14-year-old Raiden to attend sumo classes at Nagaze (today called Murokocho), the neighbouring village.
+His father Hanemon, who enjoyed sumo as much as sake, allowed 14-year-old Raiden to attend sumo classes at Nagaze (today called Murokocho), the neighboring village.
 When Raiden was 17, the Urakaze-beya stablemaster noticed him when he came through the area while on jungyō (regional tour) with his wrestlers.
 He was especially impressed with the young man's physique, which was extraordinary at the time.
 Young Raiden was 1.97 m tall, which was three head lengths taller than most of his contemporaries.
 He also had matching long arms and large hands; a handprint at the Shofukuji temple near Okayama, which is said to be of Raiden's hand, measures 24 cm from the wrist to the tip of the middle finger.
 When Raiden trained as a wrestler, he developed a weight of 169 kg.

 When Urakaze Kazuki invited him to Edo and started training him, it turned out that Raiden possessed not only the body of a giant (by 18th-century Japanese standards), but also a talent for sumo wrestling.
 He was especially talented in oshi-sumo techniques and was able to move at a high speed considering his size.
 Soon Raiden left his stable and unofficially joined Isenoumi-beya, where yokozuna Tanikaze became his coach.